Introduction

 early solid state game and find it to be right up there with Joker Poker

 for fun.
-Tough game to ever master.
-Clay and I play this
+Tough game to master and plays very fast.
+Clay and I

 September of 1977.
 Although the game is an early solid state game,